 The piece went through Nolot’s previous documentary about sex-trafficking along with his connection to religious institutions such as the International House of Prayer in Kansas City and Exodus Cry, an organization that was birthed out of prayer to help end sex slavery.
 In addition, a tweet from 2013 on Nolot’s was unearthed that states Nolot opposes homosexual marriage as it contradicts God’s heart for marriage.

 The article unpacks another person’s negative view of the movie, “It’s a ‘shrewd’ but alarming strategy… the solution offered by the groups behind this film is ‘purity culture’ and abstinence… It’s very concerning to see this film making its way to a mainstream audience via Netflix.”

 LIBERATED hopes to present the sexual landscape of our culture as it is rather than preach about it.
 Like it or not, Christian filmmakers have the right to make movies however they want, just as any other religious filmmaker has that same right in the U.S. Not to mention the fact that it’s near impossible to create a documentary without calling audiences to a greater sense of awareness, no matter what side of the argument viewers will take.
 This is why media discernment is so vital!

 With Netflix pushing dangerous views of sexual promiscuity in many of its shows, it’s encouraging to see a movie showing the many dangers that come with it.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!